rasiondetrehasarrived/rasiondetrehasarrived/README.md

 **info!**
 - im under 18.

+- i have a boyfriwnd,, girlfriend,,, idk what to call them...

 - usually semi-verbal if not with friends. possibly not verbal at all if im frustrated, and i do get frustrated VERY easily unless if i know who you are and how you'd act.

 - i go idle and offtab a lot. this means i will have a delay in everything, and possibly not reply or move for long periods of time. please give me time to get back on the tab where we were talking.